kourdroid/ista/README.md

 # ISTA ZENATA Website

 This repository contains the source code for the ISTA ZENATA website.
-The website serves as a platform to showcase the skills and expertise of Sir Mehdi, a professional graphic designer and 3D modeler.
-It also provides educational content related to Blender and design techniques.
+The website serves as a platform to showcase the skills and expertise of Mehdi, Achraf, Najib, Othman, a professional.
+It also provides educational content related to Ista Zenata in General.

 ## Features